KemonDream/MacThermalAway/README.md

   - The sensors on the motherboard will not communicate directly to the CPU.
 Probably.
 So the OS takes the main part in this whole thing.
 # Install Guide
 - Step 1 : Check prerequisites again.
 (Well, though my macbook is a tough guy, i don't know about you.
 Since this repo is now in a long test progress, i strongly not recommend you applying it on your working computer.)
 - Step 1.1 : You may check what causing CPU throttle by using ThrottleStop by TechPowerUp on Windows Bootcamp.
 In my case, the BD_PROCHOT title in "Limits" will turn red when doing p95 test for a while on Windows.
+By running p95 you could also know your mac's thermal limits.
+When it gets too hot, the cpu will shutdown to prevent damaged.
 - Step 2 : Install Developer Tools
   - Xcode either in AppStore or at https://developer.apple.com for a suitable version.
   - Xcode CommandLineTools simply by runing "xcode-select --install".